Peter L. Berger: Education and career

 After the Nazi takeover of Austria in 1938, Berger and his family emigrated to Palestine, then under British rule.
-He attended a British High school, St. Luke's.
+He attended a British high school, St. Luke's.
 Following the German bombings of Haifa, he was evacuated to Mount Carmel, where he developed his life-long interest in religion.
 In 1947 Berger and his family emigrated again, this time to the United States, where they settled in New York City.
 Berger attended Wagner College for his Bachelor of Arts and received his MA and PhD from the New School for Social Research in New York in 1954.
 Berger, in his memoir, described himself as an "accidental sociologist", enrolling here in an effort to learn about American society and help become a Lutheran minister, and learning under Alfred Schütz.
 In 1955 and 1956 he worked at the Evangelische Akademie in Bad Boll, West Germany.
 From 1956 to 1958 Berger was an assistant professor at the University of North Carolina at Greensboro; from 1958 to 1963 he was an associate professor at Hartford Theological Seminary.
 The next stations in his career were professorships at the New School for Social Research, Rutgers University, and Boston College.
-Since 1981 Berger was the University Professor of Sociology and Theology at Boston University.
+Starting in 1981, Berger was the University Professor of Sociology and Theology at Boston University.
 He retired from BU in 2009.
 In 1985 he founded the Institute for the Study of Economic Culture, which later transformed into the Institute on Culture, Religion and World Affairs (CURA), and is now part of the Boston University Pardee School of Global Studies.
 He remained the Director of CURA from 1985 to 2010.

 The original Peter L. Berger Papers are deposited in the Social Science Archive Konstanz.

 CURA

 Berger founded the Institute on Culture, Religion, and World Affairs at Boston University in 1985.
 It is a world-center for research, education, and public scholarship on religion and world affairs.
 Some of the questions it attempts to answer are: How do religion and values affect political, economic, and public ethical developments around the world?
-Defying earlier forecasts, why have religious actors and ideas become more rather than less globally powerful in recent years? and In a world of increasing religious and ethical diversity, what are the implications of the revival of public religion for citizenship, democracy, and civil coexistence?
+Defying earlier forecasts, why have religious actors and ideas become more rather than less globally powerful in recent years?
+And in a world of increasing religious and ethical diversity, what are the implications of the revival of public religion for citizenship, democracy, and civil coexistence?
 CURA has over 140 projects in 40 countries.

 Religious views

-Berger was a moderate Christian Lutheran conservative whose work in theology, secularization, and modernity at times has challenged the views of contemporary mainstream sociology which tends to lean away from any right-wing political thinking.
+Berger was a moderate Christian Lutheran conservative whose work in theology, secularization, and modernity at times has challenged the views of contemporary mainstream sociology, which tends to lean away from any right-wing political thinking.
 Ultimately, however, Berger's approach to sociology was humanist with special emphasis on "value-free" analysis.